Are you an adviser? Go to Unbiased Pro

 How much should I put into peer to peer lending?

-New investors cannot put more than 10% of their investable assets into a P2P lending platform unless they have had independent financial advice.
+New investors cannot put more than 10% of their investable assets into a P2P lending platform unless they have had professional financial advice.
 Every P2P platform in the UK is FCA-regulated, so they must comply.

 If you’re keen on becoming a P2P lender, it’s worth taking the venture on as part of a balanced portfolio of other investments so that you’re managing your risk.

-It’s worth talking with a financial adviser to select a P2P investment amount suitable for your goals and risk appetite.
+Consider talking with a financial adviser to select a P2P investment amount suitable for your goals and risk appetite.
 But remember the golden rule: never put in more than you can afford to lose.

 One of the biggest mistakes people make with P2P lending is treating it as a savings scheme (as it may superficially resemble one) instead of a medium-high risk investment.